Firearms Merchant Account

-Finding a firearms friendly credit card processing service is becoming more difficult for gun shop and FFL dealers.
+Finding a firearm friendly credit card processing service is becoming more difficult for gun shop and FFL dealers.
 As financial institutions tighten restrictions of firearms merchant account services, consumer demand is growing.
 Background checks regularly eclipse 20 million annually while estimates place about 300 million firearms in circulation today.
 In addition to firearms, the sales of ammunition and accessories represent staggering numbers.
-As consumers prefer online shopping, the demand for firearms ecommerce services grows year over year.
+As consumers prefer online shopping, the demand for credit card processing services for firearms grows year over year.

 After the 1968 Gun Control Act, gun dealers were required to have a Federal Firearms License through the ATF.
 This created a heavily regulated environment for gun shops and dealers.
-Add these regulations to the polarization of the 2nd amendment and it's clear why many payment processors have chosen to avoid the industry.
-But finding firearm credit card processing does not have to be difficult for gun merchants or weapons dealers.
+Add these regulations to the polarization of the 2nd amendment and it’s clear why many payment processors have chosen to avoid the industry.
+But finding merchant services for firearms can be difficult for gun merchants or weapons dealers.
 Working with an FFL merchant services company, businesses can find competitive rates and fees with a simple application process.

 Merchant accounts can authorize transactions that originated online or at the merchant’s retail location.
 Retail merchant swipe customer payment cards through the credit card terminal or point-of-sale system located in the store.
 Online transactions can be accepted using a payment gateway, which provides a secure link between the merchant’s website and payment processor.
 The hardware and software merchants are using is provided by the payment processor, so merchants can use immediately without setup.

 The path of a transaction goes through a number of different financial organizations once it is started at the merchant location.
 Online transactions travel through the same means as retail sales when attempting to authorize a transaction.

 - Payment Processor

 - Payment Card Association